Northbrook, Illinois: Roads

-18 roads in Northbrook are named after pioneer settlers: Bach Street, Dehne Road, Happ Road, Holste Road, Huehl Road, Kiest Avenue, Koehling Road, Landwehr Road, Lee Road, Lorenz Drive, Pfingsten Road, Sanders Road, Sherman Drive, Shermer Road, Voltz Road, Walters Avenue, Wessling Drive, and Winkelman Road.

 Public Transit

 Northbrook is served by Metra commuter rail.
 The village is located along the Milwaukee District North Line, which runs from Chicago Union Station to Fox Lake.
 Northbrook station is located on Shermer Road in downtown Northbrook and Lake Cook Road station is located just across the border in Deerfield.
-Furthermore, the Amtrak Hiawatha Service and Empire Builder trains stop in nearby Glenview.
+Furthermore, the Amtrak Hiawatha and Empire Builder trains stop in nearby Glenview.

 Northbrook is also served by Pace suburban bus routes 213, 422, and 471.

 For elderly or disabled residents, Northbrook offers paratransit in the form of a subsidized taxi program.
 Northfield Township, which Northbrook lies in, has an identical program called "Dial-a-Ride".

 Airports

-Northbrook is located 17 miles away from O'Hare International Airport, 33 miles away from Midway Airport, and next to Chicago Executive Airport.
-Other major regional airports within driving distance include Milwaukee's General Mitchell International Airport, Chicago Rockford International Airport, and Waukegan National Airport.
+Northbrook is located 11 miles away from O'Hare International Airport, 24 miles away from Midway International Airport, and 3 miles away from Chicago Executive Airport.
+Other major regional airports within driving distance include Milwaukee Mitchell International Airport, Chicago Rockford International Airport, and Waukegan National Airport.

-From 1929 to 1973 Northbrook was home to Sky Harbor Airport.
+From 1929 to 1973 Northbrook was home to Sky Harbor Airport (formerly, IATA: OBK).
 Today the area it sat on has been transformed into Sky Harbor Business Park, which includes a restaurant and an air conditioning business that operate out of the airport's former hangar.

 Utilities

-Northbrook's government manages water and sewer services.

-Electricity is provided by Commonwealth Edison (ComEd).

-Internet can be accessed through Comcast or AT&T.

-Natural gas is provided by Nicor Gas.

-Garbage and recycling services are handled by Waste Management.
+Northbrook's government manages water and sewer services while other utilities are privately managed; electricity is provided by Commonwealth Edison (ComEd), internet can be accessed through Comcast or AT&T, natural gas is provided by Nicor Gas, and garbage, recycling, and yard waste management services are handled by LRS Waste Management.

 The United States Postal Service operates three post offices in Northbrook: the Northbrook Post Office, the Northbrook Downtown Post Office, and the Techny Post Office.